Hanninenjp/hello-world/README.md

-# A basic "Hello World" example in C#
+# A basic "Hello World" example